+ next to a course number indicates a General Education course.

 PHL 303 Cr.
 3 Ethical Theory

 A study of traditional and contemporary philosophical statements by which ethical problems may be approached.
 An examination of the search for general standards of value and of conduct as well as a critical examination of the answers put forth by the main types of ethical theories.
-Prerequisite: PHL 100 or 200.
-Offered annually.
+Prerequisite: PHL 100 or 200 or 101.
+Offered fall.